oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 This code ensures that, once the block is completed, the connection is closed and resources have been reclaimed by the database.
 In addition, any attempt to use the variable ``connection`` outside of the block will simply fail.

+Prompt closing of connections is important when using connection pools so connections are available for reuse by other pool users.

 .. _connstr: